 Animal lovers will definitely want to experience a Kangaroo Encounter at Alabama Gulf Coast Zoo.
 During the Kangaroo Encounter guests will learn about red kangaroos during a hands-on experience.

 Some of the kangaroos may even be gently held or touched during your encounter in their open-air play enclosure under the supervision of the zoo keeper.

-The Kangaroo Encounters are a fee in addition to the regular paid zoo admission for ages 10 and up.
+The Kangaroo Encounter is an additional fee to the regular paid zoo admission for ages 10 and up.

 Grab a Beer at Big Beach Brewing Company, the First and Only Brewery in Gulf Shores

 300 E 24th Ave, 36542 Gulf Shores, AL